 Not long after taking the research position, which she still holds today, Brown became particularly struck by the pervasiveness of shame in both human nature and society.
 Additionally, just as she was coming to discover that feelings of unworthiness and guilt affect people at an almost epidemic size level, the now acclaimed author came to realize that individuals struggling emotionally can bring solace and light into their lives by opening themselves up and showing their vulnerable side.
 Once equipped with these insights, her life’s path became crystal clear to see.
 She recalls:

 I told my husband that my professional life goal was to start a national conversation about shame and vulnerability.
-I don’t want or need people to sign on to my beliefs—I just want a conversation about the importance of showing up and letting ourselves be seen.
-I think a collective sense of worthiness could shake the world.”
+I don’s want or need people to sign on to my beliefsтАФI just want a conversation about the importance of showing up and letting ourselves be seen.
+I think a collective sense of worthiness could shake the world.тАЭ

 Despite the fact that many of her peers initially tried to dissuade her from focusing her work on vulnerability and shame, even telling her that doing so could possibly derail her academic career, Brené Brown never wavered from her goal of fostering a national dialogue about the unsettling truths she was uncovering.
 Because she saw shame itself as something truly lethal, while knowing that individuals can ultimately overcome the perturbing emotion by courageously and honestly facing it head on, the potential loss of her job was the last of her concerns.

-In 2004, Brown showed just how determined she was by taking the extraordinary step of self-publishing her first book even though doing so was frowned upon by academics at the time.
+In 2004, Brown showed just how determined she was by taking the extraordinary step of looking into self publishing companies to publish her first book with even though doing so was frowned upon by academics at the time.
 Although she was initially questioned for publishing Women & Shame: Reaching Out, Speaking Truths and Building Connection, which is based on the insights she gained from conducting over 200 interviews with emotionally distressed women, the title would eventually catch the eye of publisher, and after Penguin Books bought the rights, it quickly gained traction within the mental health community.

 Brené Brown’s next book I Thought It Was Just Me: Women Reclaiming Power and Courage in a Culture of Shame came in 2007, but it wasn’t until she published her third book in 2010, The Gifts of Imperfection: Let Go of Who You Think You’re Supposed to Be and Embrace Who You Are, when she became a globally beloved icon.
 Just as the book was rising international book charts, with over one million copies sold, the budding star was launched into the personal development spotlight and presented with numerous high-profile opportunities to further spread her teachings, including the incredibly fortuitous invitation to speak at TedX Houston.
 Since delivering her now celebrated speech The Power of Vulnerability, it’s taken a trajectory similar to her first bestselling book by rising to become the fourth most watched Ted Talks of all-time.